ovity/octotree/README.md

 * Support private repositories (see [instructions](#access-token))
 * Support GitHub Enterprise (Chrome and Opera only, see [instructions](#enterprise-urls))

+__GitLab is no longer supported__:
-__Deprecated GitLab support__: since version 2.1.0, Octotree no longer supports GitLab.
+As of version 2.1.0, Octotree no longer supports GitLab.
 There are 2 reasons for this.
-First, GitLab has changed so much recently that it would take a lot of effort to make Octotree even usable.
+First, GitLab has changed so much recently that it would take a lot of effort to keep Octotree up to date.
 Second, the GitLab team has [told me](https://github.com/buunguyen/octotree/issues/265) they would build a tree feature in GitLab itself.
-I can't keep investing effort in making Octotree work on GitLab while knowing it will be irrelevant any time.
-That being said, if anyone wants to work on supporting the new GitLab, I'll gladly accept contributions.
+I can't afford working on something knowing my effort will be irrelevant any time soon.
+That being said, if anyone wants to work on supporting the new GitLab, I'll gladly accept contributions to add back GitLab support.

 ![Octotree on GitHub](docs/chrome-github.png)